darasus/ai-blog/content/spring-mvc-applications.md

   GUI Application” The Desktop. application will be built using the default settings of a Spring Boot project and no configuration changes will be required.
+intro: >-
+  When you think of an application, it usually means a program with some specific functionality that’s usually stand-alone or something that needs to be accessed by multiple users simultaneously.
+In programming terms, these are generally referred to as “desktop applications” and are not commonly built using the same frameworks used for websites or mobile applications.
+However, when it comes to creating an application with Spring MVC, the options are virtually limitless.

+  In this blog post we will take a look at various examples of Spring MVC applications.
+These can range from simple tutorials on building your own stand-alone desktop applications with Spring Boot or extending existing web apps with some custom logic and functionality that’s only available through an extension or plugin.
 ---

 ## Spring MVC Based Desktop Applications